-Dr. Oakes develops the first continuous mixer
+Dr. Oakes develops Continuous Mixing!

 In 1919, after earning a PhD in Chemistry from Columbia University, Dr. Oakes accepted a position with the National Biscuit Co. at the 16th St. Bakery in New York City.
 For 18 years, Dr. Oakes worked on product formulation and development with a particular interest in changing marshmallow mixing from batch to continuous.
 In 1937, weeks before his newly engineered continuous mixer was ready for testing, Dr. Oakes became ill with typhoid fever.
 Without his supervision, the experimental continuous marshmallow project was declared a failure and he was released from National Biscuit Co.
 After his recovery, Dr. Oakes spent nine years developing new designs for continuous mixers, ovens, icers, depositors and injectors.
 In 1946, Dr. Oakes was granted patents on his designs and E.T.
 Oakes was formally incorporated.

-Kroger Buys the First Oakes Continuous Mixers
+Kroger purchases the first Oakes Mixers

 In 1947, Kroger Company purchased the first two Oakes Continuous Mixers for the production of marshmallow.
 Within a month, they returned to E.T.
 Oakes for two additional machines to place in their Cincinnati bakery.
 That same year, the National Biscuit Company showed interest and began the process of purchasing mixers for their bakeries across the USA.